marcusmack/Gathering-all-my-browse-histories-together/README.md

 **Piece of cake right?
 Let dive into the fun part.  :muscle:**

-Let's create an **empty** dataframe with column names to keep all the new records from different browsers together.
+First of all, create an **empty** dataframe with column names to keep all the new records from different browsers together.
+*New records* mean browse records after our last code run.
 ```python
 newRecords = pd.DataFrame(columns=['LastVisit','title','url','last_visit_time'])
 newRecords